OmerKocpinar/finalCapstone/README.md

 ## Authors

 This project was created by Omer Kocpinar.
-The code was written by the student using knowledge gained from the bootcamp, as well as other resources such as freecodecamp and CodeAcademy.
+The code was written by using knowledge gained from the bootcamp, as well as other resources such as freecodecamp and CodeAcademy.